codebasedlearning/python_course/0x01/README.md

   - Test your functions with `banana`.
 Note: There is a collection `Counter` working exactly like your functions.

+- Compare your solution with `pin_keek_one_solution.py` in `solutions`.
+  - Is your solution correct and complete?
+  - Do you have any ideas on how to improve your solution?
+  - Is there a detail where your solution is better or different?
+Tell us.

 ---

 ### 👉 Task 'Couch Potato' - Recurring homework.